adobeio/adobeio-documentation/sign/api_usage/enhancements_v6.md

 ### Pagination Support

 Existing Adobe Sign APIs return the entire list of resources (agreements, widgets, or library documents) that a user has in a GET call.
-For any user with even a decent number of transactions, this list soon becomes huge.
+For some users with a large number of transactions this resource list becomes too big for consumption.
 The v6 APIs have introduced pagination support to all these resources with a client-configurable page size.
 This will be especially useful to our mobile clients and integrations who are constrained by their consumption capacity.
 This sample shows pagination in a request and response:

 **Sample Request**